Kentipedia

 With its broad support, SNMP serves as the universal backbone for network monitoring, while ICMP is indispensable for diagnostics and swift issue resolution.
 CDP provides detailed insights into network topology for Cisco-centric environments.
 NetFlow enables a wide variety of network monitoring and management use cases, streaming telemetry delivers real-time data for unprecedented insight and agility, and Syslog offers comprehensive logging and alerting capabilities.

 Combining protocols might be necessary to achieve comprehensive monitoring.
 Combining SNMP and ICMP provides both extensive monitoring and effective problem-solving diagnostics.
 For larger, more complex networks, pairing SNMP with streaming telemetry for broad monitoring and real-time insights can be effective.
+Additionally, integrating these monitoring protocols into a cohesive management strategy (as outlined in the Network Monitoring and Management section) is key to optimal network operations.

 As networks continue to evolve, so too will protocols, and staying informed and adaptable ensures that you are always prepared to meet the challenges of today’s and tomorrow’s networks.